MurkyYT/CSAuto/README.md

 * Auto pause/resume spotify song
 * Show customizable game info in Discord Rich Presence (show amount of players in lobby can be bannable!)
 * Send time left till bomb exploded to mobile! (not accurate as of right now)
+* Bring game to front when accept button appears and return to previous window!

 ## Screenshots